dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

 - ConfigureTargets: Here you can create new targets that will perform specific work.

-- ConfigureBuildProperties: Here you can set various build properties which can be shared between multiple tasks and custom code.
+- ConfigureBuildProperties: Here you can set various build properties which can be shared between multiple tasks and your custom csharp code.

 Empty build script example